DaShenZi721/MHP/README.md

 # MHP

-I implemented Multi-dimensional Hawkes Processes for the recommendation system.
+This is the official implementation of the paper [Self-organized Hawkes Processes](https://link.springer.com/chapter/10.1007/978-3-030-93049-3_12).
+We implemented Multi-dimensional Hawkes Processes for the recommendation system.
 These experiments are conducted on the Amazon dataset.

 ## Usage